fbpx

 Speech Therapy Group Ideas For SNFs

-In fact, Fama ME et al., (2016) demonstrates that in aphasia groups, patients with severe non-fluent aphasia tend to initiate more communication with more treatment modalities and communicate for social closeness.
+In fact, Fama ME et al., (2016) demonstrates in aphasia groups, patients with severe non-fluent aphasia tend to initiate more communication with more treatment modalities and communicate for social closeness.
 Groups can be a great functional bridge to generalize learning from individual sessions into community activities, even with patients who have severe deficits.

 Here are some suggestions for speech therapy group ideas to facilitate in your SNF.
 All of these groups can target a variety of goals for patients.

-Cooking Group
+Cooking Groups

-You start by gathering 2-4 patients in the kitchen and giving them a recipe to complete, as well as individual roles.
+To form a cooking group, you start by gathering 2-4 patients in the kitchen and giving them a recipe to complete, as well as individual roles.

 Tasks in the cooking group can address all areas of cognitive and language functioning.
 From reading a recipe to safely navigating the kitchen, there are a lot of skills to address in a functional kitchen group.